VSCodium/vscodium/README.md

 _Note: if you see "App can’t be opened because it is from an unidentified developer" when opening VSCodium the first time, you can right-click the application and choose Open.
 This should only be required the first time opening on a Mac._

 #### <a id="install-with-package-manager"></a>Install with Package Manager (Linux)
-You can always install using the downloads (deb, rpm, tar) on the [releases page](https://github.com/VSCodium/vscodium/releases), but you can also install using your favorite package manager. [@paulcarroty](https://github.com/paulcarroty) has set up a repository with instructions [here](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo).
+You can always install using the downloads (deb, rpm, tar) on the [releases page](https://github.com/VSCodium/vscodium/releases), but you can also install using your favorite package manager and get automatic updates. [@paulcarroty](https://github.com/paulcarroty) has set up a repository with instructions [here](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo).
 Any issues installing VSCodium using your package manager should be directed to that repository's issue tracker.

 ## <a id="why"></a>Why Does This Exist
 This repository contains a build file to generate FLOSS release binaries of Microsoft's VSCode.